 In partnership with Stirling’s Employer Engagement Group, we rolled out a survey which will help to shape the support we provide in the following areas: skills, recruitment, health, workplace learning, specialist advice, and funding.
-130 businesses owners and operators completed the survey throughout the Forth Valley
+130 businesses owners and operators completed the survey throughout the Forth Valley.

 There are many existing support organisations offering varying services to support businesses, employees and people entering work.

-The adjacent table shows what organisations businesses have had experience with and what they thought of that service.
 35% of business found the organisation’s service level to be excellent with only 9% finding the service is poor.
 The majority of businesses – 40%, rated the service levels of these organisations as good so there is room for improvement across these services.

 Reasons for businesses engaging with these organisations: